Vergepoland/r6-downloader/README.md

 # r6_downloader
+● JOIN THE EUTM SERVER: https://discord.gg/pAhkyxmr7u

-● Downloader based off from Slejmur OG r6 downloader - Slejmur won't be updating his downloader, so any further updates will be made by me and uploaded here
+● Downloader based off from Slejmur OG r6 downloader - all new updates will be posted here

+● Create an issue in Issues OR make a help post (in discord server) and tag me in it for issues related to my downloader 👍